Analyzing Adversarial Inputs in Deep Reinforcement Learning: Benchmarking Environments

 \paragraph{State/Action Spaces and DNN Topology.} The state space of the environment consists of $17$ features.
 The first $15$ observations represent the lidar readings, from left to right, with a step of $\approx 13^\circ$, normalized between $0$ and $1$, where $1$ means that no obstacle is detected in the corresponding direction and a $0$ value indicates that the robot collided into an obstacle at the current step.
 The other two observations represent the polar coordinates of the target cell (also, normalized in the range $[0, 1]$).
 The action space consists of two actions, both having a continuous value in the range $[-1, 1]$.
 The two actions encode the adjusted linear velocity and angular velocity of the robot.
 We refer to our previous work on this topic \citep{amir2023verifying} for additional details on the network setup and topology.
 For this problem, we employ a feed-forward neural network with $17$ inputs and $2$ outputs.
 The network includes two hidden layers of $64$ neurons and ReLU activations.

 \paragraph{Training Details.} Fig. \ref{fig:environments:turtlebot} presents the obtained results from our training phase.
 Unlike the previous \gridenv{} environment, and in accordance with the literature \citep{tai2017virtual, marchesini2022enhancing}, it is quite non-trivial to obtain a model with more than $90\%$ success rate on this complex task.
-We thus impose a $95\%$ cutoff to consider a model \textit{successfull}.
+We thus impose a $95\%$ cutoff to consider a model \textit{successful}.
 For this task, we employ a continuous reward function:

 where $dist_k$ is the distance from the target at time-step $k$; $\eta$ is a normalization factor; and $\beta$ is a penalty, intended to encourage the robot to reach the target quickly (in our experiments, we empirically set $\eta=3$ and $\beta=0.001$).
+As in the \gridenv{} task, the agent is trained to maximize the expected discounted cumulative reward with a discount factor $\gamma \in [0,1]$, following the standard DRL setting.
 We trained our basic models with the PPO algorithm and the average learning curve we obtained is presented in Fig. \ref{fig:environments:turtlebot}.

 \paragraph{Safety Requirements.} This benchmark is a classical robotic navigation problem and thus the crucial requirement is trivially collision avoidance.
 However, our approach can also include additional safety properties, e.g., \textit{do not move in a specific direction if the lidar sensor detects an obstacle in the corresponding direction}, etc. Unlike in the \gridenv{} environment, there is not a clear correspondence between an action and its consequences, and this is due to the partial observability of the \turtleenv{} environment and the continuous action spaces.
 For this reason, we rely on a set of finite properties that were covered in previous studies \citep{ProVe, amir2023verifying}.
 In such a context, our goal is not to cover all the possible collisions, but to prove that a given model is completely safe with regard to the given requirements.